facebookresearch/theseus/docs/source/core.rst

 Objective
 ---------
-An objective function to optimize.
+An objective function to optimize (see :class:`theseus.Objective`).

 Cost Function
 -------------